ffdev-info/searching-for-a-signature/episodes/002a-talking-with-computers.md

 :::: callout

+Do you have a favourite letter/ number/ symbol/ emoji?
+Try looking up your favourite in hex or binary.

 ## When the agreement breaks down

+There are many different encodings.
 A file written with one encoding and read back with a different one is not broken.
 Its bytes are fine.
 They are just being looked up in the wrong table.
 <br><br>